python-sverige/protokoll/styrelsemote/boardmeeting-2020-09-17.md

   - All documents submitted
   - Still waiting for response
 * Update website
-  - Steven to update the website with sponsor information
+  - Steven to update the website with sponsor information: HM Group, Funnel, 46Elks
+* CFP
+  - 51 proposals
+  - Helio to create schedule